finale-lua/luaosutils/docs/process.md

 ### process.run\_main\_thread

 Runs the main thread for the specified time period.
 This allows background tasks to complete such as redrawing controls and firing timers and callbacks.
-The user interface remains blocked, however.
+On Windows, this function unblocks the UI.
+On macOS the UI remains blocked.

 |Input Type|Description|
 |----------|-----------|